Loobylu is the personal website of Claire Robertson

 Thanks to my blogging and crafting mate Kirst who inspires me to be better and buoys me in moments of ego-crazed, blogging-doubt.

-I use Squarespace for publishing, Photoshop for illustrating, and a iphone for taking snaps.
+I use WordPress for publishing (using a slightly altered Watson template), Photoshop for illustrating, and a iPhone for taking snaps.

 When my blog turned 10 I thanked a lot of people for their support in various ways over the years.
 Here’s that list again.